Durgathulluru/Durgathulluru/README.md

 I build scalable, reliable, and automated cloud infrastructure with a strong focus on **AWS, Terraform, Kubernetes, CI/CD, and observability**.

-I enjoy solving real production problems — improving deployment reliability, reducing MTTR, automating infrastructure, and building systems that are resilient and cost-efficient.
+I enjoy solving real production problems thats improves deployment reliability, reducing MTTR, automating infrastructure, and building systems that are resilient and cost-efficient.

 ---